Characteristics Of Modern Architecture, People Love

 Here is a perfect example of the Importance Of Form In Architecture

 The best example of this principle is Guggenheim Museum in New York, designed by architect Frank Lloyd Wright.
 This museum resembles a ribbon getting unfolded depicting the movements of the people as they move around the art displays and galleries in the museum.

 Image credit: Flickr/Bobby Zucco

-Now, this is another interesting principle that makes people develop the natural fondness towards the modernist buildings.
+Now, this is another interesting principle that makes people develop a natural fondness towards the modernist buildings.
 Simple is always sophisticated and is the greatest adornment of art.
 Talk about attire, talk about personality or talk about buildings, one can never be bored of simplicity.
-This is what Modern architecture emphasize on.
+This is what Modern architecture emphasizes on.

 Image credit: Flickr/Carea Clndy

 Clean and Crisp Lines

 Most of the buildings promoting modern architecture would have strong and crisp lines.
 Lines, here indicate the prominent horizontal and vertical elements in a building plan or elevation.
 An example of this can be Villa Savoye, designed by Le Corbusier, an architectural marvel of all time.
 Refer to the images below, you’ll immediately be able to identify the sharp and crisp lines in the elevation.
 Modern Architecture favors linearity over decorative or curvilinear geometry.